fantactuka/jquery-ajax-goodies/README.md

 ```

 **NOTE**
-Currently it only supports permanent cache during page-lifecycle without
+Currently it only supports permanent cache during page-lifecycle without local-storage functionality.
-TTL or local-storage functionality.

 It stores succeeded jqXhr object.
-When we have cached result, we abort
+When we have cached result, we prevent
-new request and replace all properties/methods of current jqXhr with cached one.
+new request from being sent and replace all properties/methods of current jqXhr with cached one.
 So
 when this merged jqXhr object is returned — it already a resolved deferred object,
 and adding any callbacks like .done, .fail, .always will be triggered immediately.